Marko010101/Star-Wars/README.md

 ### Technologies

 In this project, I used React for the frontend, styled-components for styling, and react-router-dom for routing.
-I aimed to write as much of the project by hand as possible and chose not to use React Query, even though it could have been helpful for fetching, caching, and pagination.
+I aimed to write as much of the project by hand as possible and chose not to use Tanstack Query, even though it could have been helpful for fetching, caching, and pagination.

 ### Main Page & Search Functionality